OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

 It's always nice to have a strong feeling of what data is, nothing better than creating your own data set from scratch!
 This part will be the basis of what we'll do now.
 Unless said otherwise, I'll only add code to the `draw` function now.
 On a side note, we have only one data set by random process.
 You're invited to review our previous code and create a few per random process to understand the variations inside a same process (and for much coolness, because rendering many of them looks kinda cool).

-##c) Shapes & Colors
+##c) Shapes & Colours

 Display shapes & size (rectangle) : random data
 Let's display series of that data.
 We'll display rectangles in series, of which height depends on the value of the data set.
 If you remember well, we draw rectangles from the upper left corner.
-If we want to align them not on that corner, but on a lower one, then we need to make a little math operation.
+If we want to align them not on that corner, but on a lower one, then we need to make a little maths operation.
 Curious about which one?
 Lucky you below is a code with the answer:

 ```java